Sullivanstatistics/courses-testwhat/chapter2.md

 res
 ```

-Which SCT call do you opt for?
+Which SCT do you opt for?

 Option A